-Saudi Arabia pulls off biggest IPO in history -- but is bigger really better?
+Saudi Arabia pulls off biggest IPO in history — but is bigger really better?

 Continue Reading Below

 The launch of the much-awaited Saudi IPO is going to be the biggest ever.
 But is it going to be better?
-According to the Wall Street Journal, Saudi Aramco, the state-owned oil company, will price its initial public offering at the high end of the targeted range to give the oil giant a total value of $1.7 trillion in what the world’s biggest-ever IPO.
+According to the Wall Street Journal, Saudi Aramco, the state-owned oil company, will price its initial public offering at the high end of the targeted range to give the oil giant a total value of $1.7 trillion in what would be the world’s biggest-ever IPO.

 It makes the company bigger than BP, Royal Dutch Shell, Chevron and even Exxon Mobil.